Chart Color Schemes

 An assessment of population growth drivers in Deagon reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Deagon's population is approximately 4,000 as of November 2025.
-This reflects an increase of 227 people since the 2021 Census, which reported a population of 3,773 people.
-The change is inferred from the estimated resident population of 3,977 in June 2024 and an additional 34 validated new addresses since the Census date.
-This results in a population density ratio of 1,418 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Deagon's growth rate of 6.0% since the census places it within 1.0 percentage point of the SA3 area (7.0%), indicating strong growth fundamentals.
-Population growth was primarily driven by interstate migration contributing approximately 39.5% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+This figure represents an increase of 227 people since the 2021 Census, which recorded a population of 3,773.
+The growth is inferred from ABS data showing an estimated resident population of 3,977 in June 2024 and an additional 34 validated new addresses since the Census date.
+This results in a population density ratio of 1,418 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Deagon's growth rate of 6.0% since the census is within 1.0 percentage point of the SA3 area's growth rate of 7.0%.
+Interstate migration contributed approximately 39.5% of overall population gains in recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth of national areas is anticipated, with Deagon expected to grow by 177 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 3.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking ahead, lower quartile growth is anticipated nationally, with Deagon expected to grow by 177 persons to reach a population of approximately 4,177 by 2041 based on the latest annual ERP population numbers, reflecting an overall gain of 3.9% over the 17-year period.

 Frequently Asked Questions - Population